 As we mentioned before, the city of Zhangjiajie is accessible by several means of transportation:

-How many days to Zhangjiajie and places to see
+Itinerary: How many days are needed to see Zhangjiajie?

-- Day 2: Depart from Wulingyuan to visit the Crystal Bridge and the Zhangjiajie Grand Canyon.
-In the afternoon we had time to explore one of the scenic areas of Avatar Park Yuanjiajie and the Bailong Elevator.
+- Day 2Departure from Wulingyuan to visit the Glass Bridge and Zhangjiajie Grand Canyon in the morning.
+In the afternoon we had time to explore one of the scenic areas of Avatar Park (Yuanjiajie) And the Bailong Elevator.

 - Day 3: Tour the Golden Whip Stream and Huangshi Village trail, also known as Yellow Stone Village.
 Around 13.30:XNUMX p.m. we were already taking the Didi to Zhangjiajie station to take our train to Fenghuang.
 Of course, we got up quite early to be able to see everything in the morning.

-To make your visit to Zhangjiajie as pleasant as possible, keep these tips in mind:
+To make your visit to the Avatar Mountains region as enjoyable as possible, keep these tips in mind:

 - Visit in spring or fall to avoid crowds and enjoy pleasant weather.
 If possible, avoid making any of your visits coincide with a Sunday, as it is the day the Chinese take off and the crowds are larger.